icecr4ck/re-dojo/content/post/2022-11-13-FlareOn-9-part-3.md

 Looking more closely at the other functions of the executable, we can divide them into two categories.
 - `flare_XX()`: classic C# bytecode, can be decompiled using dnSpy.
-- `flared_XX()`: obfuscated/encrypted functions.
+- `flared_XX()`: obfuscated/encrypted methods.

 {{< figure src="/images/flareon9/Challenge_8_function_list.png" >}}

 ### Understanding the first layer of obfuscation

 If we follow the execution flow from the `Main()` function, the function `FLARE15.flare_74()` is called to initialize several global arrays and returns normally.
-Then, the call `Program.flared_38()` raises an exception (`InvalidProgramException`) as the latter is obfuscated/encrypted.
+Then, the call to `Program.flared_38()` raises an exception (`InvalidProgramException`) as the method is invalid.
 The exception is catched and leads to the execution of `FLARE15.flare_70()`.

 {{< figure src="/images/flareon9/Challenge_8_flare_70.png" >}}

 Again, an exception is raised when `FLARE15.flared_70()` is executed and this time it is handled by `FLARE15.flare_71()`.
 Interestingly, the latter also takes two extra parameters: `FLARE15.wl_m` and `FLARE15.wl_b` (defined in `FLARE15.flare_74()`).

 This method is not obfuscated and can be easily analyzed once decompiled.
 Here is what it does.
-1. Retrieve the metadata token (pointer in metadata table, see [here](https://learn.microsoft.com/en-us/dotnet/standard/metadata-and-self-describing-components#metadata-tokens) for more details) of the function that caused the exception from the stack trace.
+1. Retrieve the [metadata token](https://learn.microsoft.com/en-us/dotnet/standard/metadata-and-self-describing-components#metadata-tokens) of the function that caused the exception from the stack trace.
 2. Get the prototype of the function from the metadata token.
 3. Create a new `DynamicMethod` from the prototype.
 4. Iterate over the `Dictionary` given as third parameter (`FLARE15.wl_m`)
 	- each key is an index in the byte array given as fourth parameter (`FLARE15.wl_b`), the latter is actually the bytecode of the dynamic method previously created;
 	- each value is a valid metadata token in the program.
 5. Each metadata token is translated into a valid token in the scope of the dynamic method.
-For example, if the token "points" to a string of the program, it is first resolved using the `Module.ResolveString()` function and then a token is created the using `DynamicILInfo.GetTokenFor()` method.
+For example, if the token "points" to a string of the program, it is first resolved via `Module.ResolveString()` and then a token is created using `DynamicILInfo.GetTokenFor()`.

 {{< figure src="/images/flareon9/Challenge_8_flare_71_resolve_token.png" >}}

-7. The resulting token is written to the bytecode of the dynamic method at the index specified by the `key` variable.
+6. The resulting token is written to the bytecode of the dynamic method at the index specified by the `key` variable.

 {{< figure src="/images/flareon9/Challenge_8_flare_71_patch_token.png" >}}

-8. Finally, the patched bytecode is set as the code body of the dynamic method and the latter is executed.
+7. Finally, the patched bytecode is set as the code body of the dynamic method and the latter is executed.

 {{< figure src="/images/flareon9/Challenge_8_flare_71_exec_bytecode.png" >}}